-Chaz Yingling (curriculum vitae) works on Atlantic, Caribbean, and Latin American history with a focus on race and slavery during the Age of Revolutions.
-His articles appear in History Workshop Journal, Past & Present, Historical Journal, Atlantic Studies, Early American Studies, and Sociales (Dominican Republic).
+Chaz Yingling (curriculum vitae) works on Latin American, Atlantic, and Caribbean history with a focus on race and slavery during the Age of Revolutions.
+His articles appear in History Workshop Journal, Past & Present, Historical Journal, Atlantic Studies, Early American Studies, the Oxford Bibliographies in Latin American Studies, and Sociales (Dominican Republic).

-Chaz has also recently co-authored the Historical Journal article "Projections of Desire and Design on Early Modern Caribbean Maps" with Angela Sutton (Vanderbilt University), which they developed during a 2018 fellowship at the John Carter Brown Library.
+Chaz co-edited the book Free Communities of Color and the Revolutionary Caribbean with Robert D. Taber (Fayetteville State University).
+He has also completed the co-authored project "Projections of Desire and Design on Early Modern Caribbean Maps" with Angela Sutton (Vanderbilt University), which they developed during a 2018 fellowship at the John Carter Brown Library.

 His work has been funded by the Ministry of Culture and Education of Spain, the Conference on Latin American History, the Bilinski Foundation, the Academy of American Franciscan History, the John Carter Brown Library, and the Harvard University Atlantic History Seminar, among others.

 100 level- History of World Civilizations II; 20th Century World History